zavoloklom/material-design-hierarchical-display/README.md

 ### Events

-Bootstrap's collapse class exposes a few events for hooking into collapse functionality.
+Material Design Hierarchical Display plugin exposes a few events for hooking into displaying functionality.

 ####**show.zmd.hierarchicalDisplay**:
 This event fires immediately when the `show` instance method is called.